ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Package.md

-## Module overview
+## Package overview

-This module provides the functionality required to access and manipulate data stored in any type of relational database that is accessible via Java Database Connectivity (JDBC).
+This package provides the functionality required to access and manipulate data stored in any type of relational database that is accessible via Java Database Connectivity (JDBC).

 **Prerequisite:** Add the JDBC driver corresponding to the database you are trying to interact with